 Hebrews 13 Bible Study – (Watch)

 In Hebrews 13 we finally get a glimpse of behavior verses.
-The context is live out your new identity.
-We are told not be carried away by strange teachings and rituals, but rather to be strengthened by grace.
-And finally, we learn there’s an old covenant where blood was temporary, and a new one where the is Jesus’s blood, and it’s eternal.
+The context is to live out your new identity.
+We are told not to be carried away by strange teachings and rituals, but rather to be strengthened by grace.
+And finally, we learn there’s an old covenant where blood was temporary and a new one where the is Jesus’s blood, and it’s eternal.
 If animal blood cover sins, how much more does the eternal blood of Jesus cleanse us from all unrighteousness.

 Keep on loving one another as brothers and sisters.
 2 Do not forget to show hospitality to strangers, for by so doing some people have shown hospitality to angels without knowing it.